Foxh0und/flawlessrhetoric/_posts/2019-02-04-Musings-On-Chelseas-Current-Season.md

 ---

 It has been 205 days since we appointed Maurizio Sarri as our head coach [1].
 Currently we sit in fourth, two points clear of Manchester United, trail Tottenham in third by seven points, and top spot Liverpool by 61 [2].
-So far we've had a very interesting season under the Spaniards tenure, especially recently.
+So far we've had a very interesting season under the Italian's tenure, especially recently.
 On Wednesday evening we lost 4-0 to AFC Bournemouth, but responded by hammering bottom of the table Huddersfield Town 5-0 [3].

 <br>
 ![Sarri](https://i.imgur.com/DTIKhJZ.png)